bridge-core/bridge-core.github.io/content/docs/extension-docs/custom-components.md

 -   `create(template: any, location?: string): void`
     Allows you to create data inside of the player. `template` should be a JavaScript object of the data to merge into the player behavior file at the given `location`. `location` should be a path separated by `'/'` to where you want the `template` to be created.
 For example: `minecraft:entity/description`.
 The default merge behaviour can optionally be overridden with `operation` which should be a function that takes default merge function `deepMerge`, the data at `location` (`oldData`) and the new data being merged in (`newData`).
 It should return the result of the custom merge.
 For example: `(deepMerge, oldData, newData) => newData` will overwrite the data at `location`.

+-	`lootTable(lootTable: any): string`
+     Returns a string that points to your defined loot table

+-	`recipe(recipe: any): void`
+     Creates a new recipe for items that use the custom component

 #### Block